 It’s water that causes mold which obviously causes them to go bad so that’s what you need to be cautious of.

-Once the citrus lip balm recipe is made, store it anywhere you normally would have lip chap on hand!
-Keeping in mind that with coconut oil as a base, it will become softer in warmer areas and harder in extreme cold.
+Keep in mind that with coconut oil as a base, the lip balm will become softer in warmer areas and harder in extreme cold.

-While I am definitely pro essential oils, I always find that natural is best.
-Considering this, essential oils are concentrated versions of something and so I like to opt for the natural version when I can.
+While I am definitely pro-essential oils, I always find that natural is best.
+Considering this, essential oils are concentrated versions of something and so I like to opt for the natural version when I can (learning how to make orange peel powder is great for this!).

 Given that I’m not going to pay attention if I have lip chap on before I head outside, I sometimes believe that using the zest of the fruit for scent is a safer option.